Take the Time to Smell the Roses

 The good thing for those of you that are post op, most of you need to take your time to eat.
 This is great – you can enjoy the taste of your meal as well as the aroma.

-Remember, the next time you are feeling stressed, you may want to purchase some fresh lavender or purchase the essential oil and enjoy the calming scent is has on you and those around you.
-The next time you feel a little angry; take a moment to smell the roses…literally.
+Remember, the next time you are feeling stressed, you may want to purchase some fresh lavender or purchase the essential oil and enjoy the calming effect the scent has on you and those around you.
+The next time you feel a little angry; take a moment to smell the roses… literally.

 Life is short… live, laugh and love.